mongodb/docs-app-services/docs-release-notes.md

 ## GraphQL

-- Atlas GraphQL API: Note in Limitation section about when you can safely ignore schema title warnings
+- Landing Page: Note in Limitation section about when you can safely ignore schema title warnings

 ## Other
 - Internal: Fixed broken links on various pages